 - Pre-requisites – In this field specify the conditions or steps that must be followed before the test steps executions.
 E.g. – Browser is launched.

-- Test Steps - In this field we mention each and every step for performaing the test case.
-The test steps should be clear and unambigous.
+- Test Steps – In this field, we mention each and every step for performing the test case.
+The test steps should be clear and unambiguous.
 E.g.